deepbiolab/drl/README.md

 ##### Deep Q Networks Series

 1. **[Deep Q Network with Experience Replay](./model-based-learning/value-iteration/deep-q-networks/vanilla_dqn_lunarlander.ipynb)**
-   - A neural network is used to approximate the Q-value function $ Q(s, a) $.
+   - A neural network is used to approximate the Q-value function $Q(s, a)$.
    - Breaks the temporal correlation of samples by randomly sampling from a replay buffer.
    - Periodically updates the target network's parameters to reduce instability in target value estimation.
 2. **[Double Deep Q Network with Experience Replay](./model-based-learning/value-iteration/deep-q-networks/double_dqn_lunarlander.ipynb)**